pckc/C-function-library/README.md

 ## Description
 The first project required at the **42 School - São Paulo** curriculum.

 The goal is to re-write popular **C** functions from scratch and build our very own library.
+Check the [Subject here](https://github.com/pckc/libft/blob/master/libft.en.subject.pdf)

 ## What is **42 São Paulo**?
 42 is a Software Engineering school with a very human and collaborative approach.
 There are no teachers.
 Students receive challenging projects from the school but must pursue knowledge among themselves.
 Sharing, teaching and collaborating are key.